gitthermal/docs/pair-programming/index.md

 # Pair programming

+Thermal offers a free pair programming sessions to the community if there's something you'd like to work on together.
+Get in touch with us if you have a question about contributing or an idea for something to pair on!

 The best part of open source is the community, and every community is stronger when it works together.
 To help build the strongest community possible, Thermal is offering free one-hour pair programming sessions to anyone and everyone in the open source community.

 We use Discord ([https://discordapp.com](https://discordapp.com/)) for pair programming.
 If you’ve never used it, please allow 5 minutes before the meeting to install Discord.